dusansimic/fish-stopwatch/README.md

 The stopwatch output can be disabled temoprarily using a fish function `disable_stopwatch` and enabled again using `enable_stopwatch`.

+You can also change the minimum execution time with the `set_stopwatch_min_time` by passing the desired time in milliseconds.

 ## Inspiration

 [fish-command-timer](https://github.com/jichu4n/fish-command-timer)